 - If there is a Will, you will need to bring the will to your County’s Surrogate’s Court.
 Call The Law Office of Albert Goodwin at (212) 233-1233 if you need an attorney to assist you with the probate process.

-- The will usually names a Personal Representative (an Executor or Executrix).
+- The will usually nominates a Personal Representative (an Executor or Executrix).
 The Personal Representative will be responsible for collecting the property, paying off debts and distributing the property to the heirs of the person who passed on.

 Carry Out Your Duties for the Estate